OpenFreeEnergy/openfe/docs/guide/introduction.rst

     $ openfe gather -o

-This will output a tab-separated file with the ligand pair, the
+This will output a tab-separated file with the ligand pair, the estimated :math:`\Delta G` and the uncertainty in that estimate.

-All stages of this can be easily customized via the Python API.
-The following sections will provide an overview of how customize your simulations.
+The CLI provides a very straightforward user experience that works with the most simple use cases.
+For use cases that need more workflow customization, the Python API makes it relatively straightforward to define exactly the simulation you want to run.
+The next sections of this user guide will illustrate how to customize the behavior to your needs.